-You are cordially invited to enroll in Philosophy KATA CHRISTON: A Pastor's Guided Introduction to Philosophy for the Gospel Ministry, the second, all newly-recorded edition of my free MOOC, which is in full swing!
+You are cordially invited to have a look at Philosophy KATA CHRISTON: A Pastor's Guided Introduction to Philosophy, the second all newly-recorded edition of my free online course.
+It's currently available to you in static or view-only format.

 am Professor of Philosophy at

-Concordia University Wisconsin, a Midwestern Lutheran university where I teach,
+Concordia University Wisconsin, a Midwestern university that identifies itself as "a Lutheran institution of higher learning" where I teach,

 challenge, provoke and mentor my fellow human beings to pursue capital-T Truth.